richardtallent/vue-simple-calendar/README.md

 - No external dependencies (Moment, JQuery, etc.).
 - Emphasizes customization via plain ol' CSS.
 - User events (clicks, drags, etc.) are exposed as Vue events.
+- Can start on any day of the week (defaults to Sunday)

 ## Installation and Usage
 *(This assumes you already have a web application set up for using Vue.
 If you're starting a new project, look up the documentation for the Vue CLI, which will allow you to initialize a new project with webpack, etc.)*